 Dinara nearly collapsed with relief.
 She didn’t know what more she could possibly learn about Edith, but she’d listen if it meant she could go take a nap.
 Edith was Tabia’s legacy, anyway, and Dinara wouldn’t take that pride from her.
 Not more than she already had.

 “Go sit.
 I can tell you everything from here.”

-Dinara hobbled to the edge of the stage and sat carefully, keeping her injured ankle held away from her body.
+Dinara hobbled to the edge of the stage and sat carefully, holding her injured ankle away from her body.
 By the time she looked Tabia’s way, the older dancer had tied her tight braids back with a strip of cloth and was flitting through the lead-in steps to the jump Dinara had just botched.
 She executed it flawlessly, and a sting of jealousy tore through Dinara alongside the familiar awe.

 Mortality was a tragedy, Dinara thought.
 According to their leader, Tabia was too old to keep playing Edith, and Dinara hated being the one to take her from Tabia.
 Tabia stepped forward deliberately, rhythmically, toes pointed outward and arms spread wide like she was greeting an old friend.
 Fully in character now, she dropped into a low curtsy.
 There was none of Tabia’s usually jaunty sway in her movements.